 (see photos of the sampling expeditions: https://www.flickr.com/photos/cdbeard/sets/72157635274504449; https://www.flickr.com/photos/cdbeard/sets/72157636134686613)

-Dominique recently began work in this field, using both archived and newly collected samples, and now has good coverage of these volcanoes.
+Dominique is using both archived and newly collected samples, and now has good coverage of these volcanoes.
 Results show geochemical differences with the southern part of the Cascades that can be related to the age of the subducting slab, decreasing by approximately 4 million years, which potentially led to reduced slab inputs or the change in the angle of the subduction (Mullen and Weis, 2013, 2015).

-These results have been generating interest in the scientific community to the south of the border and Dominique has begun working on some of the US volcanoes of the High Cascades as well.
+These results have been generating interest in the scientific community in the US and Dominique has begun working on some of the US volcanoes of the High Cascades as well.
 The new isotopic results, especially for Pb, show very interesting relationships when compared with sediment data from the Cascadia (Carpentier et al., 2013, 2014) and Astoria basins and the local oceanic crust.

-This information helps identification of different mantle domains and processes at the scale of 100 km.
+This information helps with identification of different mantle domains and processes at the scale of 100 km.

 Milidragovic, D. et al. (2018) Picrite “intelligence” from the Middle-Late Triassic Stikine arc: Composition of mantle wedge asthenosphere.
 Lithos, 308–309: 446–461.

 Philipps, B.A. et al. (2017) Oceanic mafic magmatism in the Siletz terrane, NW North America: Fragments of an Eocene oceanic plateau?
 Lithos, 274–275: 291–303.

 Mullen, E.K. et al. (2017) Primitive arc magma diversity: New geochemical insights in the Cascade Arc.
 Chemical Geology, 448: 43–70.